ASTER Global Digital Elevation Map

 and neither NASA nor METI/Japan Space Systems (J-spacesystems) will be responsible for any damages resulting from use of the data.

-The GDEM is available for download from NASA Reverb, LP DAAC Global Data Explorer, and
+The GDEM and ASTWBD are available for download from NASA Earthdata and Japan Space Systems.

 This ASTER product is available at no charge for any user pursuant to an agreement between METI and NASA.
 For more information about the GDEM, see the Validation Report:

 Below are browse images derived from ASTER GDEM globe map data sets.
 The full data set can be downloaded from the links above.